 Spinning reels may have a few drawbacks, such as less power and poor with heavier lures, but their advantages outweigh the disadvantages.
 Having a spinning reel is a goal that every angler should strive to achieve.

 When you know what to look for, your work becomes much easier, and you get an excellent reel that will not disappoint you.
-If you have no clue what to look for while choosing the best spinning reels under 100, worry less because you are in the right place.
+If you have no clue what to look for while choosing the quality reels under $100, worry less because you are in the right place.
 Here’s what to look for:

 It is vital to consider the type of fishing rod and line you plan to use with your spinning reel.
 Generally, the fishing reel manufacturers recommend the right fishing lines for their reels.
 However, if you already own a line, consider looking for a fishing reel compatible with the line and fishing rod